-You know what they say about judging a book by its cover?
+You know what they say about judging a book by its cover, right?
 They also say you only get one chance to make a 1st impression…

 What made you ultimately decide between self-publishing and conventional publishing?
 And will you use the same procedure for your next publication?